Current stable version: 0.5.103 development: N/A Last updated: 2007-08-19

 • Large files (> 4GB) support

-This project uses Pascal GTK2 bindings from the gtk2 for pascal project, which is now part of FreePascal v2.0 distribution.
+This project uses Pascal GTK2 bindings from the gtk2 for pascal project, which are now part of FreePascal v2.0 distribution.

 • Plugins